-(I bet it would take you less than 5 minutes to learn the names of my dogs, which means someone that wants to break into my site could do the same.)
+I bet it would take you less than 5 minutes to learn my dog’s name, which means someone wanting to break into this site could do the same.

 - Trust WordPress to tell you if your new password really is strong

-- Or use a password generator to create a random password
+- Use a password generator to create a random password

-See, even WordPress knows brutus would be a terrible password for me to use.
-Sorry Brubru!
+See, even WordPress knows Mackay would be a terrible password for me to use.
+Sorry Mack!

 Changing your WordPress password to the option you just picked is really easy.
 It’s 4 steps + will take you less than 60 seconds if you’re already logged into your site.

-- From your dashboard, head to Users > Your Profile
+- From your dashboard, head to Users > Profile

 - Click “Generate Password”